IsaacHair/map25.2/lunar_programs_3/readme.txt

 correspond to left-and-right, and "y" shit will correspond to up-and-down.
 Hopefully the new naming system will be easier to understand.
 I will also increase the accelerations a bit to make it faster and up the frame rate a bit by decreasing the frame delay counter.

+Version 1:
+I will add actual sprites (for now, it will just be a single sprite for the rocked that looks the same no matter if the thrusters are on or not).
+Note that the animation will work by overriding the previous sprite with black, then painting the new sprite.